 To select one specific color, you’ll need the help of the Masking tool (Shift + W).
 The Masking tool is found at the top of the toolbar when in Develop mode; it is the right-most icon.

-Step 2: Use The Color Range Mask
+Step 2: Click On The Color Using The Color Range Mask

 Choose the Color Range mask (Shift + J).
 This tool will mask any areas within a selected color range in your photo.
+Once selected, use the eyedropper to select a color range by clicking an area of the color you wish to change.

 The click will leave a color wheel and add any similar colors from your sample to the selection.
 I changed the color of the mask overlay to cyan so I could see it better on the orange pants.